 - · Allow or prohibit simple password

 - · Password expiration

-- Password history
+- · Password history

 - · Policy refresh interval

 - Minimum number of complex characters in password

-- · Require manual syncing while roaming
+- Require manual syncing while roaming

 - · Allow camera

 - · Allow web browsing

-iPad communicates directly with your Microsoft Exchange Server via Microsoft Exchange ActiveSync (EAS), enabling push email, calendar, and contacts.
-Exchange ActiveSync also provides users with access to the Global Address List (GAL), and provides administrators with passcode policy enforcement and remote wipe capabilities. iPad supports both basic and certificate-based authentication for Exchange ActiveSync.
-If your company currently enables Exchange ActiveSync, you have the necessary services in place to support iPad-no additional configuration is required.
+iPhone and iPad can communicate directly with your Microsoft Exchange Server via Microsoft Exchange ActiveSync (EAS), enabling push email, calendar, contacts, and tasks.
+Exchange ActiveSync also provides users with access to the Global Address List (GAL), and provides administrators with passcode policy enforcement and remote wipe capabilities. iOS supports both basic and certificate-based authentication for Exchange ActiveSync.
+If your company currently enables Exchange ActiveSync, you have the necessary services in place to support iPhone and iPad-no additional configuration is required.
 If you have Exchange Server 2003, 2007, or 2010 but your company is new to Exchange ActiveSync, review the following steps.